Science Friday’s Second Life: The Voyage Home

-But our producer Daniel Peterschmidt recently learned that some of our fans are still there.
+But our producer D Peterschmidt recently learned that some of our fans are still there.
 And things got pretty dicey for them after we left.
-Daniel also learned from people who have spent over a decade in Second Life how virtual worlds like these can help us cope with our virtual world now.
-Well, better than me, let me have Daniel tell you all about it.
+D also learned from people who have spent over a decade in Second Life how virtual worlds like these can help us cope with our virtual world now.
+Well, better than me, let me have D tell you all about it.

 NEWSCASTER 1: One of the fastest growing websites on the internet is a 3D world called Second Life.